frat78/csi-2/README.md

 The following are the packages required, and what needs to be installed with starting fresh from create_react_app, etc.

+run the create-react-app command to build the react project structure.
+Then follow the npm commands:

 npm install:

 moment